Skip to contents

 subtitle = 'Frame {frame} of {nframes}')

-It is possible to add some annotations.
-Here energy irradiances for red and far-red light.
+Thus, it is possible to add various annotations.
+Here energy irradiances for red and far-red light together with labels for the wavebands.

 geom_line() +